akurlovs/insight-project/README.md

 Minimally, I will build an infrastructure to easily locate industry and population microbursts across the country.

 # Stretch Goals
-In an ideal world, this would grow into a general platform for easiero access to government research.
+In an ideal world, this would grow into a general platform for easier access to government research.